viplove29/playwright_java-automation-suite/README.md

 As previously stated, this project requires the Handlebars/Mustache Plugin - If you're using IntelliJ, go to Files > Settings > Plugins > Marketplace to get it if needed.

  If you have any changes or suggestions for this README please make a merge request.

+## Initial Project Set Up

+Here are the steps you must follow when pulling down from this repo for the first time:

+1. Clone the repo and open the project in IntelliJ.
+    - It will initially try to build itself and will fail.

+2. Navigate to the terminal and enter the following command:
+    ./gradlew wrapper --gradle-version=6.3

+3. Go into Settings -> Build, Execution, Deployment-> Build Tools -> Gradle
+    - Set the Gradle JVM to "Use Project JDK".
+    - Make sure that "Build and run using Gradle" is also selected.
+    - Hit "Apply" and then "OK".

+4. Once settings is closed you should do a Rebuild (not a normal build).
+    - During rebuild it should pass the configure build task.

 ## Start with Generating Service-Wrappers